There is no perfect plan for anything, especially not our health or our businesses

 How do you not just throw in the towel on all of it and start the Ben & Jerry’s diet?
 Mmmm, half-baked ice cream.

-There is no perfect plan for anything.
 Nutrition.
 Business.
 Relationships.
 Building modular homes.
 The only perfect plan is the one you enjoy and that you can make work for your specific situation.

 It sounds simple, right?
 Well, it kind of is.
 But it’s also easy to get caught up in the never-ending game of perfectionism.
 Every single one of those diets up there has entire online communities dedicated to doing it perfectly, and to debating the minutia like whether chicken broth counts as a complete protein.
 We all get bogged down by the details, and that makes it more likely that we’ll fall off the wagon (into a vat of ice cream) when we start to feel like we’re not doing it exactly right.